 Generally, EBT results are admissible in court to prove a defendant's BAC.
 On the other hand, many states don't allow prosecutors to use PAS results to prove a driver's BAC.

 Without probable cause.
-All breath tests are considered “searches” under the Fourth Amendment; so police can’t require a driver to take a PAS test without probable cause of driving under the influence.
+Generally, police can't require a driver to take a PAS test without probable cause of driving under the influence.

 With probable cause but pre-arrest.
 The laws of some states require that motorists comply with pre-arrest PAS testing if the officer has probable cause to suspect drunk driving.
-(See N.Y.
-Veh. & Traf.
-Law § 1194(1)(b) (McKinney), and Mont.
-Code Ann. § 61-8-409.)
-In other states, including California, drivers are free to refuse an officer’s request to take a pre-arrest PAS test.
+In other states, including California, drivers are free to refuse an officer's request to take a pre-arrest PAS test.
 California law additionally requires police to inform drivers of their right to refuse PAS testing.
-(See Cal.
-Veh.
-Code § 23612 (2016).)

-(Every state has implied consent laws that generally require all motorists arrested for driving under the influence to submit to chemical testing—typically a blood or breath test.)
+(Every state has implied consent laws that generally require all motorists arrested for driving under the influence to submit to chemical testing—typically a blood, breath, or urine test.)

 DUI laws are complicated and constantly changing.
-If you’ve been arrested for driving under the influence, get in touch with an experience DUI attorney in your area.
-A local DUI lawyer can explain the laws in your state, analyze the facts of your case, and advise you on what your next move should be.
+If you've been arrested for driving under the influence, get in touch with an experienced DUI attorney in your area.
+A local DUI lawyer can explain the laws in your state, analyze the facts of your case, and let you know if there are any possible defenses.